Pomset logic: the other approach to non commutativity in logic: Sequentialisation with pomset sequents or dicographs sequents

 \section{Sequentialisation with pomset sequents or dicographs sequents}

 In 2001, Lambek noticed the absence of sequent calculus in my habilitation \cite{RetoreHDR}.
-Although there is one in my PhD that was refined later to only use \sp\ orders, I did not put it forward because the proof net calculus enjoys much more mathematical properties and is richer in the sense that it does not covers all the proof nets.
-I tried and Sylvain Pogodalla and Lutz Stra{\ss}burger as well, to prove that every correct proof net is the image of a proof in the sequent calculus --- the one given here or some variant.
+Although there is one in my PhD that was refined later to only use \sp\ orders, I did not put sequent calculus on the forefront firstly because the proof net calculus enjoys much more mathematical properties and secondly because the sequent calculi I know do not generate all the proof nets.
+I tried, and Sylvain Pogodalla and Lutz Stra{\ss}burger as well, to prove that every correct proof net is the image of a proof in the sequent calculus --- the one given here or some variant.

-The \sp-pomset calculus of sequents sequent calculus presented in Figure \ref{sequentsporders} is clearly equivalent to the dicograph sequent calculus with dicographs of atoms as sequents; in the dicograph sequent calculus, the symmetric series composiitons $\tssp$ may well be used on contexts, as the $\pasp$ and $\befsp$ rule, and all connective introduction rules consists in internalising the $\widehat{*}$ operation inside a formula as a $*$ connective.
-This calculus is shown in figure \ref{sequentdicographs}.
-Observe that entropy does not allow inclusion of dicograph in general, but only of an outer \sp-order; indeed, in general, dicograph inclusion does not preserve correctness, as explained in subsection \ref{rewPreservePN}.
+The \sp-pomset sequent calculus presented in Figure \ref{sequentsporders} is clearly equivalent to the dicograph sequent calculus with dicographs of atoms as sequents; in the dicograph sequent calculus, the symmetric series composiitons $\tssp$ may well be used on contexts, as the $\pasp$ and $\befsp$ rule, and all connective introduction rules consists in internalising the $\widehat{*}$ operation inside a formula as a $*$ connective.
+This calculus is shown in Figure \ref{sequentdicographs}.
+Observe that entropy does not allow inclusion of dicograph in general, but only of an outer \sp-order; indeed, in general, dicograph inclusion does not preserve correctness, as explained in Proposition \ref{tspa4incorrect}.

 An induction on either sequent calculus given in this paper shows that:

 \begin{proposition} Let $\delta$ be a proof a dicograph sequent $R$, and let $\pi_\delta=(B,R)$ be the corresponding proof net.
 Then the axioms and atoms of $\pi_\delta$ can be partitioned into two classes $\Pi_1=(a_i \edge a_i^\perp)_{i\in I_1}$ and $\Pi_2=(a_i \edge a_i^\perp)_{i\in I_2}$ in such a way that either: \begin{enumerate} \item there are only arcs from $\Pi_1$ to $\Pi_2$ \item the only edges between $\Pi_1$ and $\Pi_2$ are a $\tssp$ connection: calling $R_1=R\restr_{\Pi_1}$ and $R_2=R\restr_{\Pi_2}$, $R_1=A_1\pasp T_1$, $R_1=A_2\pasp T_2$, and $R=(A_1\tssp A_2)\pasp T_1 \pasp T_2$ \end{enumerate} \end{proposition}